 Storage and organization seem to be continual problems for many preschool teachers.
-I had many card games scattered around here and there and I was sick and tired of searching for them when I needed them.
+I had many card games scattered around here and there, and I was sick and tired of searching for them when I needed them.
 I had to get my act together and find a way for card storage and ways to organize all those card games to save time and my sanity!

 Classroom Card Game Storage